dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 >list of codes

-Of course, I almost always get P0136, the oxygens sensor code.
+Of course, I almost always get P0136, the oxygen sensor code.
 Didn't even need to build this thing - its always that same stupid code.

 ![]({{ site.url }}/assets/images/projects/OBD2/trouble-codes.png)
 *I'll bet you 50 bucks its the dreaded "oxygen sensor" code*